 Levels of hCG that are higher than normal could mean:

 - a multiple pregnancy, such as twins or triplets

 No test is 100 percent accurate every time.
 The hCG test can give both false-negative results and false-positive results for pregnancy.
 Your doctor will help you figure out your results or do follow-up testing if there’s any doubt.

 If an hCG test comes back negative, that generally means that you’re not pregnant.
 However, if the test was performed too early in the pregnancy, before your body has had time to produce enough hCG, you can get a false negative.
+In a false-negative test result, the test indicates that a woman is not pregnant, when in fact she is.
 Because hCG levels change so quickly during early pregnancy, the hCG quantitative test should be repeated within 48 to 72 hours to observe how the hormone level is changing.
-Certain drugs such as diuretics, promethazine, and tranquilizers can also give false-negative test results.

-On the other hand, samples that have protein, blood, or excess pituitary gonadotropin in them can cause a false-positive hCG test.
-It’s also possible to get a false-positive result if your body produces certain types of antibodies that have fragments of the hCG molecule.
+On the other hand, hCG can be present in some non-pregnant conditions, potentially causing a false-positive hCG pregnancy test.
+In a false-positive test result, the test indicates that a woman is pregnant, when in fact she is not.
+It’s also possible to get a false-positive result if your body produces certain types of antibodies that have fragments of the hCG molecule, or if there were errors in the lab.
 If there is any doubt about the results, a different testing method can be used to confirm.